adct-the-experimenter/binaural-audio-editor/README.md

 and load it into the audio track.

-Stereo audio can be changed to mono audio using Audacity or other programs.
+Stereo audio can be changed to mono audio using Audacity or other programs. sndfile-mix-to-mono is an application that successfully turns multi-channel audio mix into mono-channel audio mix.

 # Experimental Feature for 5.1,6.1,7.1 channel Surround Sound Output
 Run the alsoft-config program that came with the installation of OpenAL Soft to